blog-banner

 Submit our quick form and get quotes now!

-With all this in mind, it’s crucial to consider concrete ways to avoid plumbing problems and the possibility of limited water system accessibility.
-If you’re not a trained plumber, don’t worry.
-We’ll offer tips even the novice homeowner can follow and implement.
+With all this in mind, it’s crucial to consider concrete ways to avoid plumbing problems and the likelihood of limited water accessibility.
+If you’re not a trained plumber, rest assured, we have some tips even the novice homeowner can follow and implement.

 1- Insulate your pipes

-If you’re not too sure which pipes tend to freeze first, take the necessary precautions and insulate all pipes.
-But, pay the most attention to places which are unheated or under-heated.
-This will include the basement, garage, crawl spaces, and attic as well as under any sinks.
-If you can’t find pipe sleeves, you can always fashion some yourself out of old clothing, sweaters or even newspaper.
-In a pinch, remember to be creative!
+If you’re not sure which pipes tend to freeze first, take the necessary precautions and insulate all pipes.
+However, pay close attention to unheated or under-heated areas.
+These include basements, garages, crawl spaces, and attics, as well as under sinks.
+If you can’t find pipe sleeves, you can always fashion some yourself out of old clothing, sweaters, or even newspaper.
+In a pinch, be creative!

 2- Prevent leaky pipes

 Leaking pipes are another troublesome problem.
-Even the smallest of leaks can linger and grow, leading to the deterioration of ceilings, floors, walls, furniture and other surfaces.
-Standing water can also cause mould and mildew growth which are serious health risks.
+Even the smallest leaks can cause significant damage, deteriorating ceilings, floors, walls, furniture, and other surfaces.
+Stagnant water can also cause mould and mildew growth which are serious health risks.

 Leaks lead to damage during the spring and summer months but are even more detrimental when it’s cold out.
-Exacerbated by frozen pipes, the already existing holes will grow when pipes freeze.
+The already existing holes are exacerbated by frozen pipes, expanding when pipes freeze.
 For this reason, taking care of leaks as soon as possible is an absolutely crucial winter maintenance tip.

-Another note is that your pipes are less likely to leak if they’ve been insulated, so do take our first tip seriously.
-Checking for leaks is fairly easy and here are the places to check as frosty weather begins to set in:
+Checking for leaks is fairly easy and below is a list of places to check as frosty weather begins to set in:

-Sinks: Check the pipes underneath the bathroom, kitchen, laundry room or additional sinks in your home.
+Check the pipes beneath the bathroom, kitchen, laundry room, and any other sinks in your home.
 If you notice a musty smell, this is a definite sign of mould and more than likely, a leaky drainpipe.
-Drains should be checked every few months in order to curb a major problem.
+Drains should be checked every few months to spot any major issues.

-Toilets: If you find a pool of water behind or beside your toilet, this could be an indication of an already developing plumbing problem or leakage.
-Look carefully at the piping connected to your toilet for the presence of small leaks.
+If you find a puddle of water behind or near your toilet, this could be indicative of an already developing plumbing problem or leakage.
+Look carefully at the piping connected to your toilet for small leaks.

-Showers and bathtubs: The piping connected to your shower gets plenty of use, and thus may have a tendency to wear down quite easily.
-Of course, this can lead to leaks.
-Bathtubs are another major culprit, as the drain faces significant pressure following a bath.
-Check any outgoing pipes for signs of drips or leaks.
+The piping hooked to your shower gets plenty of use and thus may wear down quite easily.
+Naturally, this can lead to leaks.
+Bathtubs are another major culprit, as the drain faces significant pressure post-bath use.
+Check any drain pipes for signs of drips or leaks.
 Alternatively, if you have a basement, this may be a good place to check for leaking shower or bathtub piping.

 3- Take stock of your water heater

 As we mentioned in our introduction, taking hot showers and baths is a common luxury during those chilly months.
-With this in mind, before autumn even sets in, we’d suggest having your water heater checked for any existing buildup or corrosion.
-As may be popular knowledge, water heaters can form a significant amount of rust as well as sediment.
+With this in mind, before autumn even sets in, we suggest having your water heater checked for any existing buildup or corrosion.
+As is common knowledge, water heaters can present a significant amount of rust and sediments.

-If either of these things builds up or collects in your water heater, the flow of hot water can be both disrupted and weakened.
-Not only this, rust can lead to cracks in the metal surface of the heater and obviously, this will lead to leaks.
-Unfortunately, it may be difficult for the novice among us to know what to do with a water heater.
-This is why it’s critical for you to get in touch with a plumbing contractor who can inspect the heater for you and perform the maintenance required.
+If either of these things build up or collect in your water heater, the hot water flow can be both disrupted and weakened.
+Not only this, rust can lead to cracks forming on the heater’s metal surface and, without a doubt, will lead to leaks.
+Unfortunately, it may be difficult for a novice handyperson to know what to do with a water heater.
+This is why you must get in touch with a plumbing contractor who can inspect the heater for you and perform the maintenance required.

 4- Know where your water main is located